WeiDUorg/weidu/README-WeiDU-Changes.txt

     twice on the same CRE file).
   * 'Press ENTER to exit.' is always displayed if a component failed installing (unless you explicitly use --no-exit-pause).
+  * Close biffs' file descriptors when re-loading the key.

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.